RahulABQ/Hospital-_healthcare-website/README.md

-# Hospital management system
+# Welcome to Hospital Management system

-A complete responsive hospital website using HTML&amp;CSS , javascript, jquery and bootstrap.
+A Hospital Management System , Patient management system and administration system.